Evaluating the Prospects of Cyclic Deconvolution across 312 Pulsars: Results Discussion

 \subsection{uGMRT 150, 200, \& 350 MHz}

 With its combination of high sensitivity, significant sky visibility, and low frequency coverage, uGMRT is by far the best instrument in our study for cyclic spectroscopy.
-With 50 sources that pass our conservative cyclic merit threshold while being overvable in the full deconvolution regime, this telescope has over three times as many viable sources for cyclic spectroscopy as second place LOFAR.
-In addition to all sources meeting the above criteria, it is incredibly likely that PSR J1811$-$2405 will be able to achieve cyclic deconvolution with uGMRT, as, while its full deconvolution regime is surrounded by, but not included within, the frequencies used for this study, measurements at all observing frequencies considered pass our conservative cyclic merit threshold by a fair margin.
+With 49 sources that pass our conservative cyclic merit threshold while being observable in the full deconvolution regime, uGMRT has over three times as many viable sources for cyclic spectroscopy as LOFAR, which comes in second.
+In addition to all sources meeting the above criteria, it is incredibly likely that PSR J1811$-$2405 will be able to achieve cyclic deconvolution with uGMRT, as, while its full deconvolution regime is surrounded by, but not included within, the frequencies used for this study, measurements at all observing frequencies considered pass our conservative cyclic merit threshold.
 Furthermore, PSR B1855+09 has a very high cyclic merit at 150 MHz and would likely achieve full cyclic deconvolution if we were to observe around 10 MHz lower.
 Finally, PSR J1843$-$1113 would likely achieve full cyclic deconvolution at 350 MHz, assuming its full deconvoluiton regime spans more than 100 MHz above its lower bound of 268$\pm$30 MHz.
 Given the significant cyclic merits for some viable sources, it may be possible to take advantage of uGMRT's subarraying capabilities to perform simultaneous scans across multiple observing bands, allowing for cyclic deconvolution across a larger range of frequencies than would be possible with a single uGMRT receiver.
-Strong potential candidates for this observing configuration include PSR J0613$-$0200 at 150 and 200 MHz, PSR J1012+5307 at 150 and 200 MHz, PSR J1306$-$4035 at 150 and 200 MHz, PSR J1744$-$1134 at at 150 and 200 MHz, PSR J1909$-$3744 at 150 and 200 MHz, and PSR J1911$-$1114 at 150 and 200 MHz.
-The full histograms for all sources analyzed using these telescope-frequency combinations are shown in Figures \ref{uGMRT_150_hist}, \ref{uGMRT_200_hist} and \ref{uGMRT_350_hist}.
+Strong potential candidates for this observing configuration include PSR J0613$-$0200 at 150 and 200 MHz, PSR J1012+5307 at 150 and 200 MHz, PSR J1306$-$4035 at 150 and 200 MHz, PSR J1744$-$1134 at 150 and 200 MHz, PSR J1909$-$3744 at 150 and 200 MHz, and PSR J1911$-$1114 at 150 and 200 MHz.
+The full histograms for all real sources analyzed using these telescope-frequency combinations are shown in Figures \ref{uGMRT_150_hist}, \ref{uGMRT_200_hist} and \ref{uGMRT_350_hist}.
+Our simulations also indicate that most, if not all, sources that pass the conservative threshold and are observable within the full deconvolution regime are already known for uGMRT at 150, and 200 MHz, although we predict significantly more may exist at 350 MHz that have likely not yet been discovered.
+Example realizations from these simulations at 150, 200, and 350 MHz are shown in Figure \ref{uGMRT_150_sim_hist}, \ref{uGMRT_200_sim_hist}, and \ref{uGMRT_350_sim_hist}, respectively.
+Additionally, we find that uGMRT should be excellent for scintillation studies, with 47 sources expected to have resolvable scintles while passing our S/N threshold at 150 MHz, 72 sources at 200 MHz, and 127 sources at 350 MHz.
+However, our simulations indicate that most, if not all, sources that could have detectable scintles at 150, 200, and 350 MHz for uGMRT have likely already been discovered.
+The scintle resolution prospects for all real sources with uGMRT at 150, 200, and 350 MHz are shown in Figures \ref{uGMRT_150_scint_hist}, \ref{uGMRT_200_scint_hist} and \ref{uGMRT_350_scint_hist}, respectively, while example realizations for our simulated population are shown in Figures \ref{sim_uGMRT_150_scint_hist}, \ref{sim_uGMRT_200_scint_hist} and \ref{sim_uGMRT_350_scint_hist}.